elixir-lang/elixir-lang.github.com/getting-started/comprehensions.markdown

 ```

 Now type any string into the terminal and you will see that the same value will be printed in upper-case.
 Unfortunately, this example also got your IEx shell stuck in the comprehension, so you will need to hit `Ctrl+C` twice to get out of it. :)

+## Other options

+Comprehensions support other options, such as `:reduce` and `:uniq`.
+Please [check the complete reference](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#for/1) for more information.